 Guitar & Mandolin

-In this class we’ll delve into the art of back-up guitar for stringband tunes and songs, exploring simple theory concepts to add variety, have more fun, and sound better.
-Knowing the distance between the notes of a chord makes “keys” and the fingerboard truly is a “playground” we can enjoy navigating.
-We’ll play in several keys and put a few new tricks up our sleeve and join with other classes to give our new guitar prowess a whirl.
+In this class we’ll delve into the art of back-up guitar for stringband tunes and songs.
+As we explore the many ways a guitar supports a fiddle tune or enhances a song, we will apply simple theory concepts to add variety, have more fun, and sound better.
+Knowing the distance between the notes of a chord makes ‘keys’ and the fingerboard truly a ‘playground’ we can enjoy navigating.
+We will play in several keys and put a few new tricks up our sleeve.
+We will also try joining with other classes to give our new guitar prowess a whirl.
 A notepad and recorder is always recommended.

 MOUNTAIN DULCIMER I (Don Pedi)

 Easy and fun!
 This class is for absolute beginners or those interested in building a solid foundation for playing mountain dulcimer in old-time music.
 Topics will include dulcimer history, as well as playing techniques for developing the old-time sound.
-Traditional songs, tunes, and hymns will be taught by ear, but tablature will be provided.
+Traditional songs, tunes, and hymns will be taught by ear, but tablature will be provided at the end of the sessions.
 Bring a recorder.

 MOUNTAIN DULCIMER II (Don Pedi)

 This class for intermediate players and above will focus on playing techniques for old-time music on the mountain dulcimer.
 We will learn traditional tunes, songs, hymns, playing by ear, various noting techniques, different modes, dulcimer history, and more.
-The class will be taught by ear, but tablature will be provided.
+The class will be taught by ear, but tablature will be provided at the end of the sessions.
 Bring a recorder.

 AUTOHARP (John Hollandsworth)

-This class will provide insight into how to expand the role of the autoharp as a melody instrument.
+During the past twenty years the autoharp has had a huge revival, with some major performers and landmark recordings.
+This class will provide insight into what top players are doing and how to expand the role of the autoharp as a melody instrument.
 Drawing on tunes from the Appalachian tradition, we will cover both chromatic and diatonic playing, rhythm changes, syncopation, chord substitutions, playing in 3/4 and 4/4 time, arranging, alternate tunings, and how to interact with other instruments in a group situation.
 Students will refine their playing skills and gain a good understanding of clean melody playing on the autoharp.
 Ability to read music or tablature is not necessary, but handouts of tunes will be provided.
-Students will need an autoharp in good playing condition, one thumb pick, and two fingerpicks.
+Students must have an autoharp in good playing condition, one thumb-pick, and two finger-picks.

 TEEN GATHERING (Ellie Grace)

-This is a time for Swannanoa teens to come together for music, dance, adventures, and games.
-Some activities in the past have included a young old-time flash mob, arranging country songs and practicing two-stepping for the Honky Tonk, creating new square dances, old-time-ifying pop songs, big group harmony singing, and a little clogging for good measure.
-Group games and escapades always abound.
+This a time for Swannanoa teens to come together for music, dance, mystery adventures, and games.
+Some activities may include a young old-time flash mob, arranging country songs and practicing two-stepping for the Honky Tonk, creating our own square-dances, old-time-ifying pop songs, big group harmony singing, and a little clogging for good measure.
+Group games and mischief abound.
 All proposals for fun activities will be considered!
 (Class limit: 20)